 I also had another appointment where drops were put in my eyes to dilate my pupils for further examination.
 I have to say, and I wasn’t fully prepared for those drops to be quite unpleasant and sting (worse than any part of the surgery).
 I was prepared not to be able to drive home afterwards though (because they made my vision really blurry, until part way through the next morning) and my husband acted as my chauffer.

-I then had an appointment at the Clinic in Paris to have photographs and measurements taken of my eyes, to assess the corneal thickness to see which surgery I was suitable for.
+I then had an appointment at the Clinic to have photographs and measurements taken of my eyes, to assess the corneal thickness to see which surgery I was suitable for.
 This is my understanding of the two procedures we were looking at: “Smile” - a less intrusive surgery and with a quicker recovery time (and so my preferred option), and “Lasik”, with a slightly longer more painful recovery time where a larger “flap” is lasered and lifted up before being replaced again.
 From what was described to me the newer “Smile” procedure has less potential problems and side effects, and fortunately my cornea’s were deemed to be thick enough.
 I was consented, provided with lots of paperwork (in French!!) and a long prescription containing many eye drops for pre and post op…and surgery was scheduled.

 There was a bit of a delay for me between these appointments and the surgery, purely due to personal logistics in organising myself and the kids.
 Ultimately, we fixed a date in November 2016 and all that was left was for me to slowly get more and more anxious!
 Yes, I had a couple of bad dreams in the lead up.
 Yes, I googled eye surgery once or twice, but very very quickly stopped reading any forums because it became apparent that the vast majority of people only post if they have had bad experiences.
 No, I didn’t watch a You Tube video of the surgery, I couldn’t bring myself to and I’m glad I didn’t...sometimes too much knowledge can be a bad thing!!
 I was nervous about it all going wrong and not being able to see my children again as both eyes are done at the same time.
 I asked my best friend if she had worried about this, and rather sensibly her thinking had been that the chances of both going wrong, or getting an infection in both eyes seemed rather small, and so it had not really been on her worry radar (my friend Charlotte is most wise).